 Aside from age, there are a number of other patient-specific fertility factors that are very powerful for predicting your chance of success with IVF.
 They can be analyzed statistically to create a customized probability of IVF success specific to you.

-Why is age by itself not a good predictor?
-Chronological age may not reflect the age of the ovaries.
-Your ovaries are aging at their own individual pace, either slower or faster than those of the woman next to you.
-Although population studies of thousands of women have clearly shown that egg supply declines with age, it is currently difficult to know: 1) If there is a magic age when sharp decline kicks in at the level of the individual, and/or 2) The exact pace or rate of decline for each woman.
+Chronological age does not necessarily reflect the age of the ovaries.
+Your ovaries are aging at their own pace, either slower or faster than those of other women at your age.
+Population studies have clearly shown that egg supply declines with age, but it is still difficult to know: 1) If there is a magic age when sharp decline kicks in at the level of the individual, and 2) The exact pace or rate of decline for each woman.

-You may be surprised to learn that your age may only contribute 40% to 60% to the overall picture of how likely you'll have a baby with IVF.
-But unfortunately, age alone is too often used as the sole basis for information on the Internet about IVF success rates or as the primary factor for recommending infertility treatments.
+In reality, age may only contribute 40 to 60% of the overall probability of whether or not you'll have a baby with IVF.
+However, age is too often used as the sole basis for information on the Internet about IVF success rates or as the primary factor for recommending infertility treatments.

-Univfy IVF Prediction Tests recognize that many factors affect a woman’s fertility, and age is only one of them.
-Our tests measure multiple factors specific to you, including age, ovarian reserve, body mass index, reproductive history, among others, to determine your probability of having a baby with IVF.
-This approach reflects more closely the many related factors determining your fertility.
-Through this more scientific methodology, Univfy IVF Prediction Tests can predict your personal chances of IVF success much more accurately than age alone, giving you and your partner more confidence to make the right decision for you about IVF treatment.
+Univfy researchers recognize that many factors affect a woman’s fertility, and age is only one of them.
+Our predictions measure multiple factors specific to you, including ovarian reserve, body mass index, reproductive history, among others, to determine more accurately your probability of conceiving a baby with IVF.